orstavik/JoiComponents/book/chapter2/Pattern3_visibleChildren.md

 ## Example 1: `BucketList`
 To illustrate the concept of `visibleChildren`, we start with a simple example with low ambitions: `BucketList`.
-The `BucketList` anticipates to be filled with a series of `<div>`s with text.
+The `BucketList` is a list of important things to do in life.
-To make the list look a bit "churchy", it will center-align the text.
+It anticipates to be filled with a series of `<div>`s with text, which it will center-align.
-To implement this, `BucketList` uses a `<slot>` element as a placeholder in the shadowDOM document for a set of actual elements that we will transpose in from the lightDOM document.
+Here is what it looks like:

 ```javascript
 class BucketList extends HTMLElement {